mwszekely/preact-prop-helpers/README.md

 ```

 This library follows a few conventions:
 * Re-render as few times as possible.
 E.G. `useElementSize` doesn't return the size of the element by re-rendering, but you can *choose* to re-render like in the example above.
-Composite hooks with lots of children (e.g. `useRovingTabIndex`) similarly try to keep re-renders on the parent to a minimum.
+Composite hooks with lots of children (e.g. `useRovingTabIndex`) similarly don't re-render the parent, but provide the means to allow *you* to.
     * In the case of `useElementSize`, re-rendering is only necessary if you need the result, well, while rendering.
 If you just need the result in an event handler, then re-rendering to show nothing new can be a huge waste, especially for common hooks like `useRefElement`.
 * As much as possible, no specific DOM restrictions are imposed and, for hooks with children, those children can be anywhere descendent in the tree (except for `useSortableChildren`).
 Nesting hooks, even of the same type, is also fine.
 * Organizationally, some hooks exist primarily to be used as a part of a larger hook.
 Hooks within the `component-use` folder are generally "ready-to-use" and don't require much passing of parameters back and forth, but are not fully extensible.
 Hooks within `component-detail` are the lower-level building blocks that make up those "ready-to-use" complete hooks, but they're much more time-consuming to use.